kastrind/AutoFbPost/README.md

 This module provides additional control over the posts:
 - Templates: posts can take place only for pages with the defined templates
 - On/Off switch: specify a checkbox field that will not allow the post if checked
-- Name, message, description, image: specify fields that comprise the contents of the post
+- Specify a message and/or  an image for the post.